Back to All Events

 Directions from Montgomery: Travel North on I-85.
 Take exit 11 and turn right onto AL-110.
 Stay on AL- 110 until it ends at US 82.
 Turn left onto US 82E and travel through Union Springs to Midway.
 Once in Midway, turn right onto AL-51 and take the first left onto Pleasant Hill Road.
 The Wehle Forever Wild Tract and the Wehle Nature Center will be on your right.

 The Plan: We will spend the morning birding around the small lakes and roads near the Nature Center.
 We will move to a few spots using our cars, but expect to walk ups to a couple of miles on foot around the lakes and grounds.
 At midday, we will take a break for lunch at a picnic area near the camping ground.
-Those who wish can continue birding in other areas of the Wehle Forever wild tract, and some people may want to spend some birding time at Eufala National Wildlife Refuge, which is about a 30 minute drive from Wehle.
+Those who wish can continue birding in other areas of the Wehle Forever wild tract, and some people may want to spend some birding time at Eufala National Wildlife Refuge, which is about a 30-minute drive from Wehle.

 Lunch: Bring your food and snacks.
 There are a few restroom facilities on-site.